Hanabi-Live/hanabi-live/docs/INSTALL.md

   (so that Git automatically rebases when pulling)
 * Install [PostgreSQL](https://www.postgresql.org/):
   * `choco install postgresql -y --params '/Password 1234567890'` <br />
-  (remove the `--params '/Password 1234567890'` if you want it to generate a random password, which will be displayed in the post-installation output)
+  (replace "1234567890" with a more secure password, or remove the `--params '/Password 1234567890'` if you want it to generate a random password, which will be displayed in the post-installation output)
 * Make it so that PostgreSQL only listens on localhost instead of on all interfaces:
   * `notepad "C:\Program Files\PostgreSQL\12\data\postgresql.conf"`
     * Add a "#" in front of the "listen_addresses" line.
   * `net stop postgresql-x64-12`
   * `net start postgresql-x64-12`
-* Configure PostgreSQL:
+* Create a new database and set up a database user:
   * `refreshenv`
   * `psql -U postgres`
+  * Enter the password for the "postgres" user that you created in the previous step.
   * `CREATE DATABASE hanabi;`
+  * `CREATE USER hanabiuser WITH PASSWORD '1234567890';` <br />
+  (replace "1234567890" with a more secure password)
+  * `GRANT ALL PRIVILEGES ON DATABASE hanabi TO hanabiuser;`
   * `\q`
 * Clone the repository:
   * `cd [the path where you want the code to live]` (optional)